 Selling, general and administrative, or SG&A, expenses relate primarily to the compensation and associated costs of selling, general and administrative personnel, professional fees, insurance, incentive stock compensation, facility costs and information technology.
-We have increased SG&A expenses by \$5.3 million in fiscal 2011 compared to fiscal 2010.
-This increase was primarily attributable to personnel-related cost increases, higher incentive stock compensation expense of \$0.9 million, and an increase in business travel costs.
+We increased SG&A expenses by \$8.6 million in fiscal 2012 compared to fiscal 2011.
+The increase of \$8.6 million was primarily attributable to an increase of \$6.8 million in personnel-related costs as a result of headcount and salary increases, \$0.8 million from the impact of foreign exchange, \$0.7 million in travel and entertainment expenses, \$0.2 million in professional fees and \$0.1 million in incentive stock compensation.